e-valuation/EvaP/README.md

 or, to combine all three, simply run `./manage.py precommit`.

 You can also set up `pylint`, `isort`, `black` and `prettier` in your IDE to avoid doing this manually all the time.

-### Meet The Team

-Feel free to get in touch!
-Our core team members are listed [here](https://github.com/orgs/e-valuation/people), feel free to email us to discuss how you can get involved with EvaP.
-Creating an issue or linking a pull request works just as well as an icebreaker though, do what you're most comfortable with.

 ### Creating a Pull Request (Workflow Suggestion)
 1. (once) [Fork](https://github.com/e-valuation/EvaP/fork) the repository so you have a GitHub repo that you have write access to.